 And just imagine what we might do with the subsidies that prop up this destructive industry.
 As Shefali Sharma, director of the Institute for Agriculture and Trade Policy, has previously stated: “It’s time we realised over-consumption is directly linked to the subsidies we provide the industry to continue deforesting [and] depleting our natural resources.”

 The degree to which governments across the developed world subsidise animal agriculture is perverse.
 In the United States, for example, around $22.2 billion in direct and indirect subsidies were given to the dairy sector in 2015.
-In the UK, intensive, industrial-scale factory farms have received tens of millions of pounds in subsidies, which have been described by Sue Hayman, the Shadow Secretary of State for Environment, Food and Rural Affairs, as “not the way to build a thriving and sustainable food sector.”
+In the UK, intensive, industrial-scale factory farms have received tens of millions of pounds in subsidies, which have been described by Sue Hayman, the former Shadow Secretary of State for Environment, Food and Rural Affairs, as “not the way to build a thriving and sustainable food sector.”
 Far from subsidising these industries, we should be taxing them for the damage they do.